masefa11/swe3313Project/Technology-Description.md

 ## Languages
  • Java

-We will be implementing Java throughout the project. we chose this language because our team has had years of experience navigating through these works and feels most comfortable with these languages.
+Throughout the project, we will be using Java.
+We chose this language because our team has spent years navigating these works and is most comfortable with these languages.

 ## Frameworks
  • JavaFX